zhangkuicheng/linux-win_cashout/README.md

 Step 2: Download jq.exe (https://github.com/stedolan/jq/releases), rename the program to jq.exe, and move it to the git program directory: C:\Program Files\Git\usr\ bin

-Step 3: Go to the directory where the cashout.sh file is stored, right-click and select "git bash here" Execute the command: /cashout.sh to view the available checks Execute the command: ./cashout.sh cashout-all 5 Withdraw checks with more than 5 checks.
+Step 3: Go to the directory where the cashout.sh file is stored, right-click and select "git bash here"

+Execute the command: /cashout.sh
+Execute the command: ./cashout.sh cashout-all 5

+You can also run the script in the linux environment.